 Developing high-rise buildings presents an array of challenges.
 Window choice is among the biggest of them.
-Discover how the York and George project overcame those challenges with Safetyline Jalousie.
+Discover how the York and George project overcame those challenges with Safetyline Jalousie louvre windows.

 The rate of high-rise building construction in Australia is on the rise.
 As the population keeps increasing, the need for more accommodation rises too.
 In the city centres, many developers have taken to creating high-rise buildings.
 This meets demand while preserving precious space.
 The result is something of a boom period.
 2016 saw about 2.5 more apartment units getting built than houses.

-This trend presents architects, engineers and builders with an array of new challenges that you often don’t have to face when building a house.
+This trend presents architects, engineers and builders with an array of new challenges that you often do not have to face when building a house.

-The team behind the York and George project had to confront such issues and turned to Safetyline Jalousie to help them.
+The team behind the York and George project had to confront such issues and turned to Safetyline Jalousie louvre windows to help them.

 The York and George Project – A Case Study